-Figure 6.1 Habitats and biodiversity features within Earls Colne parish
+Figure 6.1: Habitats and biodiversity features within Earls Colne parish

-GREEN INFRASTRUCTURE AND BIODIVERSITY
+POLICY ERCOL4: GREEN INFRASTRCTURE AND BIODIVERSITY

-- A. New developments will be required to improve connectivity to the current green infrastructure network for all through measures such as providing new or enhanced footpaths, Public Rights of Way, cycle routes, bridleways and public open spaces connecting to the wider countryside. - B. Development will be required, where appropriate, to contribute towards the delivery of new green and blue infrastructure which develops and enhances a network of multi-functional spaces and natural features. - C. The Local Wildlife Sites (LoWS) shown on the Policies Map are locally designated sites of importance for biodiversity and are protected accordingly.
-Development proposals must meet the requirements of Braintree Local Plan Policy LPP64 (Protected Sites) and any proposals that have adverse effects on the integrity of existing habitats (either alone or in-combination) will not be supported. - D. In order to address the requirement for a minimum of 10% net gain in biodiversity, development proposals will be required to take a 'biodiversity-first' approach and maximise the delivery of biodiversity net gains on site.
-If on-site delivery has clearly been demonstrated not to be possible then applicants are encouraged to consider off-site provision.
-Such off-site provision should explore a wide range of opportunities throughout the parish including: - a. enhancing ecological networks and the migration and transit of flora and fauna, particularly between green spaces; - b. restoring and re-creating wildlife habitats, particularly to enable priority species to flourish: - c. designing Sustainable Drainage Systems (SuDS) to maximise the potential for biodiversity to thrive.
+- A. New developments will be required to improve their connectivity to the current green infrastructure network for all members of the community by measures such as providing new or enhanced footpaths, Public Rights of Way, cycle routes, bridleways and public open spaces connecting to the wider countryside.
+All such proposals should be designed to ensure that they are safe to use and mitigate the risk of crime. - B. Development will be required, where appropriate, to contribute towards the delivery of new green and blue infrastructure which develops and enhances a network of multi-functional spaces and natural features. - C. The Local Wildlife Sites (LoWS) shown on the Policies Map are locally designated sites of importance for biodiversity and are protected accordingly.
+Development proposals must meet the requirements of Braintree Local Plan Policy LPP64 (Protected Sites) and any proposals that have adverse effects on the integrity of existing habitats (either alone or incombination) will not be supported. - D. Development proposals will be required to secure a minimum of 10% Biodiversity Net Gain (BNG), development proposals will be required to take a 'biodiversity-first' approach and maximise the delivery of biodiversity net gains on site.
+Proposals should take account of the emerging Essex Local Nature Recovery Strategy (ELNRS) which will form the baseline for habitat information.
+If on-site delivery has been demonstrated not to be possible then applicants are encouraged to consider off-site provision.
+Such off-site provision should explore a wide range of opportunities throughout the parish including: - a. conserving or enhancing ecological assets and networks and the migration and transit of flora and fauna, particularly between green spaces; - b. restoring and re-creating wildlife habitats, particularly to enable priority species to flourish; - c. designing Sustainable Drainage Systems (SuDS) to maximise the potential for biodiversity to thrive.